 Academia is a notoriously competitive field.
 As such, you need to find a way to stand out against your competitors, both on your resume and in your application.
 We can’t help you with the resume side of things (though the above websites all include resources that can help you), but we can make you stand out to your prospective employer.
 You can use Covideo to send video messages as part of the application or interview process.

 Here’s how it works.
 With Covideo, you can record a message directly from your web browser or email platform with your webcam.
 After you finish recording, you can edit your video with trimming or add captions for accessibility.
-Then, you can embed your video directly into an email or text message or copy and paste your video link into the platform of your choice.
+Then, you can embed your video directly into an email or text message.
+You can also copy and paste your video link into the platform of your choice.

 When viewers click on your video, they are redirected to a custom landing page of your choice that includes clickable CTAs at the bottom of the video.
 You can use these CTAs to direct your viewer to your resume, website, calendar, or anything else!
 Basically, you can use this custom landing page as a virtual business card.